 Popular Skills for Inventory / Purchasing Manager

 Purchasing Managers report using a deep pool of skills on the job.
-Most notably, facility with Procurement, Project Management, and Forecasting are correlated to pay that is significantly above average, leading to increases of 79 percent, 36 percent, and 24 percent, respectively.
+Most notably, facility with Procurement, Project Management, and Forecasting are correlated to pay that is significantly above average, leading to increases of 83 percent, 37 percent, and 25 percent, respectively.
 Skills that seem to negatively impact pay include Purchasing, Order Inventory, and Inventory Control.
-Most people experienced in Inventory Control also know Microsoft Excel and Materials Requirement Planning (MRP).
+For most people, competency in Inventory Control indicates knowledge of Microsoft Excel and Materials Requirement Planning (MRP).

 Pay by Experience Level for Inventory / Purchasing Manager

 Pay Difference by Location

-For Purchasing Managers, Atlanta provides a pay rate that is 64 percent greater than the national average.
-Purchasing Managers can also look forward to large paychecks in cities like San Francisco (+55 percent), Columbus (+20 percent), Denver (+16 percent), and Tampa (+15 percent).
-One of the biggest compensable factors for Purchasing Managers is geography, with workers in San Diego earning a whopping 26 percent below the national average.
-Employers also pay below the national average in St. Louis and Philadelphia also lean toward paying below-median salaries (16 percent lower and 12 percent lower, respectively).
+For Purchasing Managers, busy Atlanta offers a higher-than-average pay rate, 65 percent above the national average.
+Purchasing Managers can also look forward to large paychecks in cities like San Francisco (+56 percent), Tampa (+27 percent), New York (+19 percent), and Denver (+17 percent).
+One of the biggest compensable factors for Purchasing Managers is geography, with workers in San Diego earning a whopping 25 percent below the national average.
+Employers also pay below the national average in St. Louis (16 percent lower) and Pittsburgh (8 percent lower).